sdnhub/lorispack/README.md

 ```
 $ loris cluster <list of remote_host_ips>
 ```
 This command needs to be run on every hosts today.
-But, soon we update code to allow entering this one a single host.
+But, we will soon update the script to allow executing this globally from a single host.

 * Connect container to global pod
 ```
-$ loris connect <container id/name> <desired_ip/mask> <pod_number>
+$ loris connect <container id/name> <desired_ip/mask> <optional:pod_number>
 ```
 This creates a new interface eth1 for the container.
-This is private for cross-contain communication and cannot be used to access external networks.
+This is private network for cross-container communication and cannot be used to access external networks.
+Container MAC address within a pod needs to be unique.

+Instead of specifying the IP, it is possible to say "dhcp" and have the system pick IP for that interface from DHCP.

+If pod number is not specified, the system assigns the container interface to a global pod.
+The MAC address needs to be unique within this global pod for reachability.

 * Optionally, you can cleanup host configs after container networking
 ```